 - learning centres that focus on multiple intelligences and universal design for learning (UDL)

-In Living Things students investigate plants and animals.
+In Living Things for Grades K–2 students investigate plants and animals.
 Core Competencies and Curricular Competencies will be addressed while students explore the following Big Ideas:

 - Plants and animals have observable features.